-I am at an exclusive fitness mastermind meeting where I am learning from the many of the best fitness bloggers and YouTubers in the world on how to better help my friends, fans and family through my blog, YouTube videos and emails.
+I am at an exclusive fitness mastermind meeting where I am learning from many of the best fitness bloggers and YouTubers in the world on how to better help my friends, fans and family through my blog, YouTube videos and emails.

 Before I head into the meeting, I wanted to send you this article about the seven worst foods for a cold.

-I know right now it is hot and sunny but before we know it is going to be fall season again.
+I know right now it is hot and sunny but before we know it, it is going to be Fall again.
 Knowing these foods will definitely help you overcome your cold.

 So, enjoy the article!
 We will talk to you again tomorrow.

 You sneeze, cough and realize that you have a cold.
-Oh no … NOT good.
+Oh no… NOT good.
 Certainly NOT good, but it could get worse too.
-The common cold occurs quite frequently and a person could suffer from a cold multiple times a year.
+The common cold occurs quite frequently and a person can suffer from a cold multiple times a year.
 Every year, more than one billion colds occur in the United States .
-While what many of us refer to as the common cold is caused by a virus, there are many factors that may make a person more susceptible to getting a cold such as other illnesses, stress and fatigue which can leave the body unable to defend itself as it normally would.
-Similarly, if you do catch a cold, there are things that could make a cold worse including certain foods.
+While what many of us refer to as the common cold is caused by a virus.
+There are many factors that may make a person more susceptible to getting a cold, such as other illnesses, stress and fatigue which can leave the body unable to defend itself.
+Similarly, if you do catch a cold, there are things that could make a cold worse, including certain foods.
 Why is it important to pay attention to information about colds?

 Well, one good reason to pay attention is the fact that colds are typically referred to as “common”, as mentioned already.
 If something occurs frequently, we’d better pay attention.
 With billions of colds occurring around the world each year, it would be great to understand not only how to treat colds, but also how to make sure that colds do not get worse.
 So, let’s take a look at the 7 worst foods that you should stay away from if you have a cold.
 Don’t make your cold worse by consuming these foods.